 Why Are Thoughtful Weed Killers Important for Our Planet’s Future?March 6, 2021

 Weed killing chemicals were previously praised for overcoming agricultural difficulties and shortages.
-Pesticides were known as the technological answer to combating weeds, insects and other pests that impeded a healthy crop.
+Herbicides were known as the technological answer to combating weeds that impeded a healthy and productive crop.
 Herbicides increased crop yields by weeding out unwanted plants and keeping the soil fertile and thus leading to more vigorous, potent plants.

 Some might be curious to know if organic foods have pesticides?
 The answer is yes, but their source is organic, sparing all the toxic and synthetic elements of the substance.
 Thoughtful pesticides are far less dangerous for the ecosystem, and for us humans.